Kang-ChangWoo/Bigdata_Community-Detection/README.md

  - `TC1 dataset` (for test)
  - `Synthesized TC1-like dataset` (for train)

-Each file/folder trees are different from each other. \
+Each file and folder structure is unique.

-For example, `real-world dataset` and `TC1 dataset` are saved with nested directory structure.
+For example, the `real-world dataset` and the `TC1 dataset` are saved using a nested directory structure.
-`Synthesized real-world-like dataset` and `Synthesized TC1-like dataset` are flat directory structure.
+In contrast, the `synthesized real-world-like dataset` and the `synthesized TC1-like dataset` use a flat directory structure.

-Furthermore, `real-world dataset` named with some text such as dolphin, football and karate.
+Additionally, the `real-world dataset` files are named with descriptive text, such as "dolphin," "football," and "karate."
-`TC1 dataset` named with sequenced indexing.
+On the other hand, the `TC1 dataset` files are named using sequential indexing.

-Thus, we organizing
+Therefore, we are organizing

 #### Inputs